ccswbs/UoGd7-Training/features/howto-blocks.md

 ## Common Usage for Blocks
 1. Display Menu on Specific Pages
+   - Follow steps 1 and 2 under "How to Create a New Block" before completing the following steps.
    - When creating a new block, select Add Menu Block instead of Add Block.
    ![Demo block being created](../images/menuBlock.jpg)
    - Fill out the Block Title and Administrative Title.